oemof/oemof-solph/doc/oemof_solph.rst

 Mixed Integer (Linear) Problems
 -------------------------------

-Solph also allows you to model components with respect to more technical details.
-For example you can model a minimal power production (Pmin-Constraint) within oemof.
-Therefore, the following two classes exist in the oemof.solph.options
+Solph also allows you to model components with respect to more technical details such as a minimal power production.
+Therefore, the class :py:class:`~oemof.solph.options.NonConvex` exists in the :py:mod:`~oemof.solph.options` module.
-module: :py:class:`~oemof.solph.options.BinaryFlow` and :py:class:`~oemof.solph.options.DiscreteFlow`.
-Note that the usage of these classes is not compatible with the :py:class:`~oemof.solph.options.Investment` class at the moment.
+Note that the usage of this class is currently not compatible with the :py:class:`~oemof.solph.options.Investment` class.

 If you want to use the functionality of the options-module, the only thing you have to do is to invoke a class instance inside your Flow() - declaration: